-The most recent James Beard Award winner in the Baking & Dessert category, this book provides over 100 Middle Eastern-inspired recipes, which include puddings, pastries, cookies, cakes, ice cream, and sweet dessert drinks.
-Inspired by Greg Malouf’s Lebanese-Australian childhood, the Michelin star awarded chef has teamed up with his wife and travel-writing partner, Lucy, to produce a thoughtful collaboration which joins just some of their other literary children, Saraban, Arabesque, and Saha: A Chef’s Journey Through Lebanon and Syria.
+The most recent James Beard Award winner in the Baking & Dessert category, this book provides over 100 Middle Eastern-inspired recipes.
+Take for example puddings, pastries, cookies, cakes, ice cream, and sweet dessert drinks.
+Inspired by Greg Malouf’s Lebanese-Australian childhood, the Michelin star awarded chef has teamed up with his wife and travel-writing partner, Lucy, to produce a thoughtful collaboration and consequently joins just some of their other literary children… Saraban, Arabesque, and Saha: A Chef’s Journey Through Lebanon and Syria.

 This book garners praise left, right, and centre.
 On pretty much any top anything list for dessert books, you can’t go wrong.
-This book delivers new recipes from the American baker renowned for her meticulous attention to detail ranging from gingersnaps to chocolate hazelnut mousse tart to traditional Kouign Amann.
+This book delivers new recipes from the American baker renowned for her meticulous attention to detail.
+It ranges from gingersnaps to chocolate hazelnut mousse tart to traditional Kouign Amann.
 First publishing The Cake Bible in 1988, other well-respected books in Rose’s repertoire include The Pie and Pastry Bible, and Rose’s Heavenly Cakes.

-Pastry chef Elisabeth Prueitt, and master baker Chad Robertson join forces to create a classic collection of easy to follow recipes inspired by their popular San Francisco bakery, Tartine.
-Some of the recipes included in this book are brioche, eclairs, lemons bars, and chocolate friands.
-Another publication from Prueitt is her Tartine All Day: Modern Recipes for the Home Cook.
+Pastry chef Elisabeth Prueitt and master baker Chad Robertson join forces to create a classic collection.
+It’s full of easy to follow recipes inspired by their popular San Francisco bakery, Tartine.
+Some of the recipes you’ll find included in this book are brioche, eclairs, lemons bars, and chocolate friands.
+In the same vein, another publication from Prueitt is her Tartine All Day: Modern Recipes for the Home Cook.

 We couldn’t go past this gem by a local, Patrice Demers, of Patrice Pâtisserie.
-Considered the best pastry chef in Montréal, his most recent book is a series of profiles of those who have influenced him throughout his journey, as well as associated recipes.
-Only available in French, this book tips its hat to familiar Montréal names such as Claude Beausoleil, James MacGuire, and chef Marc-André Jetté.
-Other titles from Demers include Les desserts de Patrice, and La carte des desserts.
+Considered the best pastry chef in Montréal, his most recent book is a series of profiles of those who have influenced him throughout his journey, associated recipes.
+Though it’s only available in French, this book tips its hat to familiar Montréal names such as Claude Beausoleil, James MacGuire, and chef Marc-André Jetté.
+Similarly, other titles from Demers include Les desserts de Patrice, and La carte des desserts.

 Put simply, Dorie Greenspan is an all-time favourite food writer.
 She makes you want to wear a scarf.
-With over 30 years of food writing experience and having collaborated with the likes of Pierre Hermé and Daniel Boulud, this lady is a force to be reckoned with.
-Dessert columnist for The New York Times Magazine, Greenspan has won the Cookbook of the Year Award from the International Association of Culinary Professionals not once, but twice.
-And did we mention she has five James Beard Awards?
+With over 30 years of food writing experience and having collaborated with the likes of Pierre Hermé and Daniel Boulud, Dorie’s a force to be reckoned with.
+Firstly, the dessert columnist for The New York Times Magazine, Greenspan has won the Cookbook of the Year Award from the International Association of Culinary Professionals not once, but twice.
+Secondly, did we mention she has five James Beard Awards?
 With some sort of midas touch, a person can’t go wrong with any book she puts her name to.
-Two additional dessert books recommendations include Dorie’s Cookies and Baking Chez Moi: Recipes from My Paris Home to Your Home Anywhere.
+Take for example two additional dessert books recommendations: Dorie’s Cookies and Baking Chez Moi: Recipes from My Paris Home to Your Home Anywhere.

-This book is recommended by quite a few sources as being in any top 10 list.
-Noted as having easy to mix-and-match recipes, it’s made up of 10 uncomplicated base recipes, which are accompanied by 15 topping variations.
-This doesn’t include the flexible decoration suggestions!
+Meanwhile this book is recommended by quite a few sources as being in any top 10 list.
+Noted as having easy to mix-and-match recipes, it’s made up of 10 uncomplicated base recipes.
+All of which are accompanied by 15 topping variations.
+Not to mention all the flexible decoration suggestions!
 The possibilities are endless, and the idea, ingenious.
 But that shouldn’t come as any surprise to the apron and bakeware designer.
 This is the first book by Odette Williams, and we certainly look forward to the next one.

 It was hard to select just one book from the oeuvre of food writer, Maida Heatter.
 Affectionately known as The Queen of Desserts, this one is her most famous book and provides almost 300 fool-proof recipes including The Queen Mother’s Cake, Raspberry-Strawberry Bavarian, and Walnut Fudge Pie a la Mode.
 Other publications include Happiness is Baking, Maida Heatter’s Book of Great Chocolate Desserts, and Maida Heatter’s Book of Great Cookies.

-As if the title of senior editor at Serious Eats wasn’t enough, Stella Parks published this book and no doubt ordered new business cards.
-This book saw her collect a slew of acknowledgements including a James Beard Award, and recognition for Best Baking Book of the Year by the Atlantic, the Wall Street Journal, the Chicago Tribune, Bon Appétit, the New York Times, the Washington Post… Full of classic American desserts and backstories of the dessert histories, no wonder it’s a recommended addition to any kitchen library.
+As if the title of senior editor at Serious Eats wasn’t enough for Stella Parks.
+This book saw her collect a slew of acknowledgements including a James Beard Award, and recognition for Best Baking Book of the Year by the Atlantic, the Wall Street Journal, the Chicago Tribune, Bon Appétit, the New York Times, the Washington Post… Full of classic American desserts and backstories, no wonder it’s a recommended addition to any kitchen library.
 Hopefully with more to come, this is the first cookbook by Stella Parks.

-It was hard to narrow the list down with plenty of scrumptious contenders, but hopefully you can appreciate our eclectic top 10 list of dessert books as we acknowledge World Book Day.
+To sum up, it was hard to narrow the list down with plenty of scrumptious contenders.
+But hopefully you can appreciate our eclectic top 10 list of dessert books as we acknowledge World Book Day.